Ymbirtt/FourPrintars/README.md

 Now it's time to modify your placeholder fields so that Four Printars can find them and fill them in.

-For each placeholder, click it, and press Control+Shift+X to open up the XML editor.
+For each placeholder, click it, and press Ctrl+Shift+X to open up the XML editor.
 You need to add two attributes to each placeholder field, like this:

 [image here]